 The Effect of Resveratrol on Hypertension

-Agetis performed a clinical trial to investigate the effects of Evelor®, a micronized formulation of resveratrol, in patients with primary hypertension.
+A clinical trial performed in Cyprus to investigate the effects of Evelor®, a micronized formulation of resveratrol, in patients with primary hypertension.

 Hypertension is defined as abnormally high systolic and diastolic arterial pressure, which remains consistently elevated throughout the day.
 If hypertension remains untreated it can lead to a number of health problems, including coronary heart disease, stroke.